frc3512/Robot-2020/README.md

 address sanitizer is useful for finding memory corruption and reads from uninitialized memory so they can be fixed.

-### Valgrind
+### Thread sanitizer

-`./gradlew valgrind`
+`./gradlew test -Ptsan`

-This runs a release build of the tests in Valgrind.
-Valgrind is useful for finding memory leaks, memory corruption, and reads from uninitialized memory so they can be fixed.
+This runs a release build of the tests with the thread sanitizer enabled.
+The thread sanitizer is useful for finding race conditions.

+### Undefined behavior sanitizer

+`./gradlew test -Pubsan`

+This runs a release build of the tests with the undefined sanitizer enabled.

 ## Live logging